cvisionai/tator/doc/setup_tator/cluster.rst

 Update the configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Tator configuration file is located at ``helm/tator/values.yaml``.
 Modify this file to meet your requirements.
-Below is an explanation of each field:
+Below is an explanation of important fields:

 * `dockerRegistry` is the host and port of the cluster's local docker registry that was set up earlier in this tutorial.
+* `djangoSecretKey` is a required field.
+You can generate an appropriate key using `<https://miniwebtool.com/django-secret-key-generator/>`_
+* `postgresUsername` is an optional field that allows you to give your postgres db a user name (or if you are accessing an existing one, provide a user name)
+* `postgresPassword` is an optional field that allows you to set your postgres db password (or if you are accessing an existing one, provide a password)
 * `nfsServer` is the IP address of the host serving the NFS shares.
 * `loadBalancerIp` is the external IP address of the load balancer.
 This is where NGINX will receive requests.
+TODO-DOC
 * `domain` is the domain name that was set up earlier in this tutorial.
 * `metallb.enabled` is a boolean indicating whether metallb should be installed.
 This should be true for bare metal but false for cloud providers as in these cases a load balancer implementation is provided.
 * `metallb.ipRangeStart` and `metallb.ipRangeStop` indicate the range of assignable IP addresses for metallb.
 Make sure these do not conflict with assignable IP addresses of any DHCP servers on your network (such as a router).
+TODO-DOC
 * `redis.enabled` is a boolean indicating whether redis should be enabled.
 On cloud providers you may wish to use a managed cache service, in which case this should be set to false.
 * Other redis settings should not be modified at this time.
 * `postgis.enabled` is a boolean indicating whether the postgis pod should be enabled.
 On cloud providers you may wish to use a managed postgresql service, in which case this should be set to false.